Ken Mattingly

-Thomas Kenneth Mattingly II (March 17, 1936 – October 31, 2023) was an American aviator, aeronautical engineer, test pilot, rear admiral in the United States Navy, and astronaut who flew on Apollo 16 and Space Shuttle STS-4 and STS-51-C missions.
+Thomas Kenneth Mattingly II (March 17, 1936 – October 31, 2023) was an American aviator, aeronautical engineer, test pilot, rear admiral in the United States Navy, and astronaut who orbited the Moon on Apollo 16 and flew on the STS-4 and STS-51-C missions.

-Born in Chicago, Illinois, Mattingly was scheduled to fly on the Apollo 13 mission, but three days before launch, he was replaced by Jack Swigert because he was exposed to German measles (which Mattingly did not contract).
-Mattingly flew as Command Module Pilot for Apollo 16 and made 64 lunar orbits, making him one of 24 astronauts to fly to the Moon.
-Mattingly and his Apollo 16 commander, John Young, are the only people to have flown to the Moon and also a Space Shuttle mission.
-(Fred Haise, Mattingly's originally scheduled crewmate for Apollo 13, performed atmospheric flight testing of the Space Shuttle Approach and Landing Tests.)

-During Apollo 16's return flight to Earth, Mattingly performed an extravehicular activity (EVA) to retrieve film cassettes from the exterior of the spacecraft, the command and service module.
+Born in Chicago, Illinois, Mattingly was replaced as Apollo 13 Command Module pilot (CMP) three days before launch, then helped NASA bring the crippled spacecraft home.
+Mattingly flew as CMP for Apollo 16 and made 64 lunar orbits, becoming one of the 24 Apollo astronauts to reach the Moon.
+During Apollo 16's return to Earth, Mattingly performed an extravehicular activity to retrieve film cassettes from the command and service module.
 It was the second "deep space" EVA in history, at great distance from any planetary body.

-It was one of three such EVAs which took place during the Apollo program's J-missions.
+Mattingly and his Apollo 16 commander, John Young, are the only astronauts to have flown to the Moon and also orbited the Earth on the Space Shuttle.

 Early life and education

-Thomas Kenneth Mattingly II was born on March 17, 1936, in Chicago, Illinois, to Thomas Kenneth Mattingly (1903–1995) and Constance Mason Mattingly (1905–1997).
+Thomas Kenneth Mattingly II was born on March 17, 1936, in Chicago, Illinois, to Thomas Kenneth Mattingly and Constance Mason Mattingly.
 His father, who had been hired by Eastern Airlines soon after his son's birth, moved the family to Hialeah, Florida.
 Aviation became part of Mattingly's life from a very young age; he later recalled that his "earliest memories...all had to do with airplanes".

 Mattingly was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
 He graduated from Miami Edison High School in 1954, and went on to receive a Bachelor of Science degree in aeronautical engineering from Auburn University in 1958.
 He was also a member of Delta Tau Delta fraternity (Epsilon Alpha chapter).